Sheriff Wayne Ivey – Sheriff of Brevard County

 When not working, Major “Junny” enjoys spending time with his family, swimming, eating Barbecue, and of course taking naps!!

-Chief Waller is a past Board member for both Serene Harbor and Central Florida Crimeline.
+Chief Deputy DeMorat is a former Board member for Serene Harbor Domestic Violence Shelter, the Space Coast Early Intervention Center, and Central Florida Crimeline.

-Chief Michael DeMorat – Chief of Judicial Services
+Chief Dan Singleton – Chief of Judicial Services

-Commander Vic DeSantis – Commander of South Precinct
+Commander Vic DeSantis – Commander of Criminal Investigative Services

-Commander Vic DeSantis is a thirty-three year law enforcement veteran.
-He currently serves as the Commander of South Precinct.
+Commander Vic DeSantis is a thirty-four year law enforcement veteran.
+He currently serves as the Commander of the Criminal Investigative Services.
 Commander DeSantis holds a Bachelor of Professional Studies Degree in Business from Barry University and a Master of Science Degree in Criminal Justice from the University of Central Florida.
-He has served a patrol deputy, patrol sergeant, patrol lieutenant, General and Major Crimes Unit agent, investigative sergeant and narcotics/vice lieutenant.
-His career also includes assignments as the agency Accreditation Manager and Deputy Commander (Major) in the Support Services Unit where he oversaw the Communication and Judicial Process functions.
+He has served as a patrol deputy, patrol sergeant, patrol lieutenant, General and Major Crimes Unit agent, investigative sergeant, and narcotics/vice lieutenant.
+His career also includes assignments as the agency Accreditation Manager, and deputy commander (major) in the Support Services Unit where he oversaw the Communications Center and Judicial Process Unit functions.
 He is a graduate of the Southern Police Institute (University of Louisville) 111th Administrative Officers Course and the FBI-LEEDA 27th Command Institute for Law Enforcement Executives.

 Commander Jimmy Donn – Commander of Staff Services

-Commander Jimmy “JD” Donn is a forty-eight year law enforcement veteran.
+Commander Jimmy “JD” Donn is a fifty year law enforcement veteran.
 He has served with both the Titusville Police Department and the Brevard County Sheriff’s Office.
 He currently serves as the Commander of Staff Services.
 Commander Donn holds an Associate of Science Degree from Brevard Community College and a Bachelor of Arts Degree from the University of Central Florida.
 He has served as a patrol deputy, investigative agent/narcotics, DEA Task Force agent, and investigative supervisor in narcotics at the ranks of sergeant and lieutenant.
-Commander Donn previously served as an Inspector, Major and Commander of the North Precinct.
+Commander Donn previously served as an inspector, major and commander of the North Precinct.
 He is a graduate of the DEA Supervisory Training Course, Florida Sheriff’s Association Executive Training, and the FBI-LEEDA 12th Executive Leadership Course.